threefoldfoundation/blog_threefold/posts/solving_blockchain_dilemma.md

 With proof of stake consensus algorithms, the consensus algorithm does not solve puzzles in a race to be the first.
 The first step is to identify and allow a certain number of nodes to be part of the blockchain.
 This is called a permissioned blockchain because you need to have permission to partake.
 This permission is given by distributing stakes.

-Proof of stake consensus mechanism is solving a puzzle, but the puzzle contains only static elements - not variables - based on different characteristics:
+Proof of Stake consensus mechanism is solving a puzzle, but the puzzle contains only static elements - not variables - based on different characteristics:
 - The block number
 - The content (part) of blocks a long time ago (>2000 blocks)
 - The transaction number (between the first and the last transaction) in the block of the stake transfer transaction all participating nodes needs to to